Spam Dataset Prediction using various ML models

 bt_pred = bagged_trees$predict(task, test_indx)

-bt_pred$confusion
+bt_pred$confusion truth

 response spam nonspam